pryv/dev-site/source/guides/data-modelling.md

 ```
 At the same time, events related to the device can also be stored in other streams of data to be placed in the necessary context (e.g "Physical activity" or "Health").

-### Referencing events
+### Reference events

 As some of your Pryv.io events may be linked to one another, you might need to reference events between themselves.
 To do so, multiple options are available depending on your use case:
 - **View data jointly**
 Let's say you want to visualize all events that happened at the same time frame of the day, for example during your ECG recording on Monday morning.
 To do so, it is sufficient to get all the events related to the ECG recording using the time reference:
   1. Find the time reference you are searching for (`time` parameter of your ECG event)
   2. Get all events occuring in the time frame that includes the ECG recording

 This will allow you to retrieve all time-related events to your ECG recording: the weight associated to the recording if measured, the device associated to the recording, etc.

 - **Keep memory of the raw event for a processed result**
 In case you want to keep in memory the raw event from which the processed result of your algorithm is coming from, you can reference the raw event in the `clientData` field of your processed result.
 For example, let's say that your Allergen Exposure app computes the allergen exposure of your app user using his geolocation.

 Your raw ECG measurement: